Harald Hirschsprung

-Harald Hirschsprung (14 December 1830 – 11 April 1916) was a Danish physician who first described Hirschsprung's disease in 1886.
+Harald Hirschsprung (14 December 1830, Copenhagen – 11 April 1916, Copenhagen) was a Danish physician who first described Hirschsprung's disease in 1886.

 Life and medical career

-Harald Hirschsprung was a native of Copenhagen.
+Harald Hirschsprung was a native of Copenhagen, born to Jewish parents.
 Hirschsprung chose to become a doctor instead of joining his father's tobacco factory, A.M.
 Hirschsprung & Sønner.
 He passed his acceptance exam for university in 1848 and passed the Staatsexamen in 1855.
 He was interested in rare diseases affecting the gut throughout his life, and one such, atresia of the oesophagus and small bowel, was the subject of his doctoral thesis, presented in May 1861.

 He became the first Danish pediatrician in 1870, when he was appointed to a hospital for neonates.
 In 1879, he was made the chief physician at Queen Louise's Children's Hospital, which opened in 1879.
 He was appointed a professor of pediatrics in 1891.
 Hirschsprung taught small classes on Sunday mornings between 9 and 11, to ensure that only truly dedicated students would come.
 He was not a great teacher, however, having problems with public speaking and a penchant for focusing on rare cases rather than those most beneficial to general practice.

 Hirschsprung offered free health care for poor children while continuing to require patients with more means to pay.
 He also went against the wishes of the queen, the hospital's namesake, in his insistence that pictures of animals, rather than biblical texts, be placed above each child's bed.

 In 1904, when he was 74 years old, Hirschsprung was forced to resign from his practice.
 He continued his study of what would later come to be called Hirschsprung's disease until his poor health prevented him, and lived out his retirement in his country house in Øresund.
+He was buried in the Jewish section of Vestre Cemetery.